Kalkan Mediterranean Coast, Turkey Travel Guide

 The village is constructed on a slope; walking involves steep ascents and descents.
 Wear comfortable shoes.

 Limited within Kalkan.
-More suitable for dedicated routes outside town where traffic is lighter.
+More suitable for dedicated routes away from the town center where traffic is lighter.

 No specific "no-go" areas.
 Caution on busy paths or steep, unlit paths at night.

-Beyond standard options, Kalkan offers unique ways to explore its coast.
+Beyond standard options, Kalkan offers one-of-a-kind approaches to explore its coast.

 Drive on the right side of the road within Turkey.
-Seatbelts are mandatory for all occupants.
+Seatbelts are required for all.

 Roads connecting Kalkan to major towns are generally good.
 Within Kalkan, roads are narrow, steep, and winding.